Introduction to :

 The measure of a central angle tells us something about its intercepted arc: how "much of a circle" that arc is.
 The measure (sometimes called the degree measure) of an arc is equal to the measure of the central angle that intercepts that arc.

-In the figure above, both ∠AOB and arc AB have measure 90°.
-Both ∠COD and arc CDE have measure 180°.
+In the figure above, both ∠AOB and arc AB have measures of 90°.
+Both ∠COE and arc CDE have measures of 180°.

 Every arc falls into exactly one of the following categories, depending on its measure.